 - Sending offer codes for a free gift or a discount

 - Sending a note to customers on a special occasion, such as a birthday

 - Creating segmented lists so that you can develop targeted offers for your customers

-One of the biggest benefits of SMS marketing is its accessibility.
-Not everyone has a smartphone, so not everyone can go and retrieve an email discount while they're out shopping.
-However, the majority of people have cell phones.
-Text is the most successful way to get in touch while customers are out and about.
+Still, SMS texting is the most successful way to get in touch with all of your customers.
 On average, people see and reply to a text within 90 seconds of receiving it.
 That means that unlike an email, which could sit in their inbox until they get home, your text message marketing campaign will get in front of your customers very quickly, and they can act on it while they're out.
-Text messages are low tech and high impact.
-They are only 160 characters, so you need to create content that will really move your readers to action.

 MMS Marketing: The Benefits and Drawbacks